-There are things you need to do when your Russian blue cat gives birth or you decide to adopt a new kitten.
+There are things you need to do when your Russian blue cat gives birth, or you decide to adopt a new kitten.
 You need to know what are the do’s and don’ts that come with the newborns in the house.
-You need to know how to nurture a newly born Russian blue kitten?
+Do you need to know how to nurture a newly born Russian blue kitten?
 What to feed these newly born Russian blue kittens?

-A newly born Russian blue kitten is very delicate, fragile, and needs its mother to grow properly.
-You need to provide them appropriate bedding, food, warmth, and veterinarian visits to make sure they survive and grow into healthy adults.
+A newly born Russian blue kitten is very delicate and fragile and needs its mother to grow properly.
+You need to provide them with appropriate bedding, food, warmth, and veterinarian visits to make sure they survive and grow into healthy adults.

-You need to, however, remember, not all kittens can survive and do the best to make sure Russian blue kittens survive.
-So, you can’t be hard on yourself if they didn’t live as long as you wish them to.
+You need to, however, remember not all kittens can survive, and do your best to make sure Russian blue kittens survive.
+So, you can’t be hard on yourself if they don’t live as long as you wish them to.

 How to Nurture Newly Born Russian Blue Kitten?

-You have to take care of bedding, foods, bowel movements, warmth, and grooming so that they grow into a well-developed adult.
+You have to take care of bedding, food, bowel movements, warmth, and grooming so that they grow into a well-developed adult.

-It is necessary to keep yourself equipped with all the types of equipment starting from kitten bottles to the litter box.
+It is necessary to keep yourself equipped with all types of equipment, starting from kitten bottles to the litter box.

-You need to take guidance as soon as your cat gets pregnant as well as after the kittens are born, you have to take them to the veterinarian for the routine check-up.
+You need to take guidance as soon as your cat gets pregnant as well as after the kittens are born, you have to take them to the veterinarian for a routine check-up.